 The need to easily distinguish objects based on the approach used (i.e., classic vs HT methods), the fact that RegulonDB sites are used as an index to evaluate the performance of novel methods, and the desire to enhance the precision to access the literature behind specific properties of complex objects such as regulatory interactions (RIs) or promoters, motivated us to update the evidence codes behind the knowledge on the regulation of transcription initiation.
 The new codes distinguish not only the class of methods but also the specific methodology, for instance ChIP-seq,ChIp-exo or gSELEX.
 We began moving in this direction a few years ago, but only now we integrate and report a series of changes that improve knowledge representation in RegulonDB, enabling analyses as shown below.

 Once the new evidence types were defined and groups of independent methods redefined, we reconstructed the combinatorial rules way they combine to determine the “confidence level” based on the set of evidence types behind an object, assigning it as either weak, strong, or confirmed.
-We have mapped the RIs with the HT-TFBSs collections and added the corresponding HT binding evidence types to the RIs, improving their confidence level.
+We have mapped the existing RIs with the HT-TFBSs collections and added the corresponding HT binding evidence types to the RIs, improving their confidence level.
 This was updated in the RegulonDB 12.0 version (18).

 Additionally, we implemented three levels of representation of regulatory interactions to adequately deal with cases with partial knowledge, as explained below.
 All these modifications contribute to a significant improvement in the quality of knowledge representation in RegulonDB.
 This allows us to perform what we believe is the first highly detailed analysis of the sources of knowledge supporting the current transcriptional regulatory network of a genome, the one of E. coli K-12.
 The analysis of the architecture, or anatomy, of this corpus of knowledge enables us to know, for instance, the increasing contribution of HT methods and their effect in the distribution of highly confident interactions, the dominant classical methods behind these interactions, as well as a preliminary comparison of the recovery of classical interactions by the different HT methods.